mas-bandwidth/netcode/STANDARD.md

     * [1,1200] bytes for _connection payload packet_
     * 0 bytes for _connection disconnect packet_

-* _If all the above checks pass, then it is OK to process the packet!_
+* _If all the above checks pass, then it is OK to process the packet_

 ## Replay Protection